 If the act of negligence was particularly egregious and involve conduct that was intentional or reckless punitive damages may be recovered.
 Punitive damages are intended to punish the person or entity for their intentional, reckless, wanton or careless actions, and to act as a deterrent to others from engaging in the same type of conduct in the future.

 If you’re afraid your loved one is in immediate danger, they should be removed from the home as soon as possible.
 You should inform the administrator of the issue so corrective action can be taken.
 Additionally, complaints about nursing homes can be filed with the New Mexico Department of Health.
-If you’re interested in pursuing a negligence claim as well, Martinez, Hart, Thompson & Sanchez, P.C. is here to help you.
+If you’re interested in pursuing a negligence claim as well, Martinez, Hart, Sanchez & Romero, P.C. is here to help you.
 Elderly people and others requiring a high level of care are vulnerable to harm and rely upon those tasked with caring for them.